KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I spent some much needed quality time with Lacey Henschel.
 She told me that I can learn anything. :)

 I met Django Fellow Sarah Boyce for the first time.
 We chatted about her work and DjangoCon Europe.
-Sarah recently gave an excellent talk about contributing to Django package.
+In addition to her DjangoCon US talk, Sarah recently gave an excellent talk [Django Core Demystified](https://youtu.be/8rIylYYCmSI?si=8RsuP6VX41mVS0p6).

 I connected Thibaud with myself, Nicole, and Peter to talk about DjangoCon US website improvements and using it for other conference sites.